American Idol season 24

-The twenty-fourth season of American Idol will premiere on February 18, 2026, on ABC.
-Ryan Seacrest is the host again; Luke Bryan, Lionel Richie and Carrie Underwood return as judges.
+The twenty-fourth season of American Idol premiered on January 26, 2026, on ABC.
+Ryan Seacrest returned as host; Luke Bryan, Lionel Richie, and Carrie Underwood returned as judges.

+Hannah Harper won the season on May 11, 2026, while Jordan McCullough was the runner-up, and Keyla Richardson finished in third place.

 Auditions

-The Idol Across America virtual auditions program is coming back.
-Remote auditions took place from August 26 to October 6, 2025, as well as a number of open-call auditions.
-From the auditions, producers of the show selected the contestants who were invited to audition in front of the judges.
+Remote auditions were held from August 26 to October 6, 2025, as well as a number of open-call auditions.
+From these auditions, producers of the show selected the contestants who would be invited to audition in front of the judges.
+Unlike previous seasons, where auditions were hosted in various cities, in-person auditions were only held at one site, Belmont University in Nashville.